yocontra/nova/README.md

-**Nova is a library for running NodeJS code in the browser.**
+**Nova is a library for running NodeJS code in the browser.
+Nova is written in coffeescript, deal with it.**

 ## Usage

-Using Nova is as simple as including nova.js on your web page.
-Please not that Nova is a newborn baby and only supports certain NodeJS functionality.
+Using nova is as simple as including nova.js on your web page.
+Please note that nova is a newborn baby and only supports certain NodeJS functionality.
+Obviously we can't run an HTTP server from IE6 and we can't initiate TCP connections from your Netscape. (or can we?)

+## Size

+When developing libraries for the browser, size matters. nova is currently 4.3k minified and 1.1k gzipped.
+NodeJS functionality in under 10k?
+That's cool.
+For comparison, jQuery is currently 91.6k.
+You can always pick and choose which modules are included in nova so your size may be even smaller.

+## Plugins

+Not only does nova plan on mapping most NodeJS functionality to the browser, we also plan on extending it!
+This means full support for DOM manipulation and other browser-only goodies.
+Say goodbye to jQuery!
+You can also easily write your own modules for nova (examples in the example folder) that extend or bring new functionality to it entirely.

 ## Support

-Nova currently supports the following NodeJS modules:
+nova currently comes with the following NodeJS modules:

 ```
 events - 100%